anikethta/anikethta.github.io/class_notes/ECE408/ECE408.typ

 #text(weight: "bold")[The transformer architecture is multi-headed, and inherently parallelized].
 This allows for the transformer to "learn" many distinct relationships between
 context and meaning.

 Multiple attention blocks and in-between operations allow the transformer to determine more nuanced and abstract ideas about a given input.
+After each self-attention block is finished, the "updated" embeddings are concatenated, and merged via projection by another weight matrix $W_O$.

+== Feed Forward Network (FFN)

+In the transformer architecture, the FFN is placed right after the self-attention mechanism, and is responsible for introducing non-linearity into the system (key component of machine learning).

+=== GeLU Activation

+Better than ReLU in many aspects because its differentiable at the origin, and smoother.

+$
+  "GELu"(x) = x dot Phi(x)
+$

+where $Phi(x)$ is the CDF of the Gaussian Distribution.
+When implemented, we use an approximation to minimize compute resources.

+=== Residual Correction
+#list(
+    [Adds the input to the output of a sub-layer (FFN, self-attention, etc.)], [When implemented in CUDA it reduces down to a vec-add kernel (trivial).], [Helps preserve information & prevents issues with vaninishing gradients during backprop] )

+=== Layer Normalization

 = Midterm 2
 Will update this later as midterm 2 rolls around :D